 Part of cultivating acceptance and open-heartedness is developing the skills to protect ourselves in healthy ways.
 They go hand in hand.
 Our mind is not going to give up its shutting-down behaviors if it doesn’t have any sense of trust that we can provide protection for it any other way.
 You have to earn the trust of the scared parts of yourself by learning to care for them well.

-If your family did not teach you grieving skills, or adapt well to change, this is something you will need to learn and coach yourself through.
+If your family did not model skillful adaptation to change, this is something you will need to learn and coach yourself through.

 But it’s well worth it–developing this “grieving muscle” gives you a strength and inner resilience that keeps you steady and centered throughout everything that life brings.